gkalpak/aio-docs-utils/DEVELOPER.md

 ---
 <a name="e2e-limitation"></a>_**Note about e2e testing**_<br />
-_Due to a VSCode limitation, it is currently not possible to run the extension e2e tests from the command line (via `npm run test-e2e`), if another instance of VSCode is already running.
-Either close all instances of VSCode first, or use the relevant [launch configuration](#vscode-launch-configs) from an already running VSCode instance.
+_Due to a VSCode limitation, depending on your VSCode version and/or installation mode (global vs per user), it might not be possible to run the extension e2e tests from the command line (via `npm run test-e2e`), if another instance of VSCode is already running.
+If that is the case, either close all instances of VSCode first, or use the relevant [launch configuration](#vscode-launch-configs) from an already running VSCode instance._